On the energy landscape of symmetric quantum signal processing: Introduction

 Without the symmetry constraint, the optimization problem in \cref{eqn:optprob-intro} has $d$ degrees of freedom.
 This is larger than the number of degrees of freedom of target function $f$, which is only $\wt{d}$ due to the parity constraint.
 As a result, the Hessian matrix is always singular, preventing us from proving the exponential convergence of optimization methods \cite{NocedalWright1999}.

-In \cref{thm:Hess_PD}, the local strong convexity is only proved when $\norm{f}_\infty=\Or(d^{-1})$.
-Therefore for a given target polynomial, in order to apply \cref{cor:conv_pg}, we can only find the phase factors for $c f(x)$, where $c=\Or(d^{-1})$ is a scaling factor.
-Such a scaling factor is undesirable and leads to suboptimal query complexities of quantum algorithms.
+Our analytical result is the first result trying to explain the unexpected success of optimization algorithms in the problem of finding phase factors.
+In \cref{thm:Hess_PD}, we prove the local strong convexity of the cost function when $\norm{f}_\infty=\Or(d^{-1})$.
+Therefore for a given target polynomial, in order to apply \cref{cor:conv_pg}, we need to first multiply the target polynomial by a scaling factor $c=\Or(d^{-1})$ and find the phase factors for $c f(x)$ instead.
+Such a scaling factor can be undesirable and may lead to suboptimal query complexities when implementing certain quantum algorithms.
 On the other hand, numerical results suggest that optimization algorithms can robustly converge to a global minimum when $\norm{f}_\infty$ is smaller than a constant (less than $1$) that is independent of $d$.
 Note that the estimate in \cref{thm:estimate_maximal} is already independent of $d$.
 Hence the gap is mainly due to \cref{thm:Hess_PD}, where the eigenvalue estimate of the Hessian matrix is obtained via the estimate of each matrix entry, which introduces the $d$-dependence.
 It is a natural open question to prove the strong convexity of the cost function near $\Phi^0$ where $\norm{f}_{\infty}$ can be independent of $d$.

 The proof of \cref{cor:conv_pg} requires the projection of $\wt{\Phi}^{\ell}$ to the domain $\{\wt{\Phi}:\norm{\wt{\Phi} -\wt{\Phi}^0}_2 \leq \frac{1}{20\wt{d}}\}$ at each iteration.
 This is because the steepest descent method may potentially overshoot and deviate away from the locally strong convex region.
 Numerical observation shows that unconstrained optimizers, such as quasi-Newton methods can robustly achieve the global minimum, which is beyond our current theoretical analysis.